 Our Mobile Connect 2 cellular elevator gateway complies with all Federal, State, and Local laws regarding telephones in elevators (including all ADA, IBC, and ASME requirements) and is compatible with all existing phone equipment.

-Cellular is also a great choice for elevator emergency lines due to the advancements in video communication.
-Concierge or emergency personnel can actually face to face with riders in their elevators.
+Cellular is also an excellent choice for elevator emergency lines due to the advancements in video communication.
+Concierge or emergency personnel can face to face with riders in their elevators.
 Another benefit over POTS.
 Did we mention that most major phone carriers will be phasing out POTS in the next few years?
 Get the jump, ditch copper, and start saving today.

-Bottom line is, emergency situations are not the norm and these phones rarely get used; racking up pretty significant amounts in annual billing.
-No one likes spending money they don’t have to.
-That’s one of the reasons switching to a cellular network for your elevator is such a good idea, the savings can be as much as 60% per year!
+The bottom line is, emergencies are not the norm, and these phones rarely get used, racking up pretty significant amounts in annual billing.
+No one likes spending money.
+They don’t have to.
+That’s one of the reasons switching to a cellular network for your elevator is such a good idea; the savings can be as much as 60% per year!

 Is a cellular network really reliable enough for an emergency elevator line?

-Yes, the advancements in cellular networking technology have greatly increased over the past 10 years.
+Yes, the advancements in cellular networking technology have significantly increased over the past ten years.
 With built-in redundancies and multiple cell towers servicing urban areas, coverage is not an issue.
-Plus, we install our Mobile Connect 2 where coverage is best in the building.
+Plus, we install our Mobile Connect 2, where coverage is best in the building.

 Elevator phone line tips for routine annual inspections

-For more information on general elevator safety requirements, annual inspections, fees, and new permits please see the contact info below.
+Please see the contact info below for more information on general elevator safety requirements, annual inspections, fees, and new permits.

 CA Elevator Unit Headquarters

 Elevator regulations are covered in the California Labor Code, Section 7300–7324.2 (as well as Title 8 section 6 of the Elevator Safety Code) and overseen by the Department of Industrial Relations.
 You can learn more about mandatory annual elevator inspections and obtain other pertinent information on elevator permits, fees, and certifications on their website.